skypjack/entt/README.md

 The library offers everything you need for locating (as in `find_package`), embedding (as in `add_subdirectory`), fetching (as in `FetchContent`) or using it in many of the ways that you can think of and that involve `CMake`.<br/>
-Covering all possible cases would require a treaty and not a simple README file, but I'm confident that anyone reading this section also knows what it's about and can use `EnTT` from a `CMake` project without problems.
+Covering all possible cases would require a treatise and not a simple README file, but I'm confident that anyone reading this section also knows what it's about and can use `EnTT` from a `CMake` project without problems.